SK-EID/smart-id-java-client/README.md

 #### Example of querying sessions status only once
 The following example shows how to use the SessionStatusPoller to only query the sessions status single time.
 NB!
 If using this method for dynamic-link flows.
-Make sure the pollingSleepTimeout and
+Make sure the pollingSleepTimeout is not set or does not impact generating the dynamic-content for every second.

 ```java
 *SessionResponse sessionResponse;